icyJoseph/react-performance-study/README.md

 Much better!
 React's Virtual DOM now has better knowledge of each visitor and therefore can avoid re rendering to them DOM.
 The browser will just handle the addition of a new child.

-> The Performance tools in Chrome, show rendering times between `60 to 90 ms`.
+> The Performance tools in Chrome, show rendering times between `50 to 70 ms`.

+![Bad Performance 1 Benchmark][bad-performance-1]

 Still high.
 Since this is a static list, without animations or anything else relying in order, we don't gain so much from using index correctly, but surely there are cases where one can gain a lot.